The views expressed by the host on this program, now documented to be almost always right 98.7% of the time.

 The White House didn't do it.

-And again, he he he is well, you gotta understand my circumstances are different.
+And again, he's, well, you got to understand, my circumstances are different.

-Now, I know it's a Democrat primary state up there, the Hawkeye Cocaye, and they're out there trying to raise money, and Edwards, the Brett girl.
+Now, I know it's a Democrat primary state up there, the Hawkeye Caucasi, and they're out there trying to raise money.

-Speaking of the Brett Girl, the Washington Post has one of the funniest stories about the Brett girl today in his hair.
+And Edwards, the Brett girl, speaking of the Brett girl, the Washington Post has one of the funniest stories about the Brett girl today in his hair.

-His barber, his stylist has gone public because the Brett girl didn't even refer to him kindly when the story came out that he gave him his first four hundred dollar haircut.
+His barber, his stylist, has gone public because the Brett girl didn't even refer to him kindly when the story came out that he gave him his first $400 haircut.

-So Brett Girl act like he didn't even know the guy when the guy was solicited by the Brett Girl campaign to come cut the Brett girl's hair numerous times outside the state of California.
+So Brett girl actually didn't even know the guy when the guy was solicited by the Brett girl campaign to come cut the Brett girl's hair numerous times outside the state of California.

-Some of these haircuts cost twelve hundred and fifty bucks when you factor in the airfare for the stylist to get out to where the Bret girl was.
+Some of these haircuts cost $1,250 when you factor in the airfare for the stylist to get out to where the Brett girl was.

 Anyway, all of that's coming up.

-This this is that they're in there trying to, you know, uh shore up their their their support with the the the kook fringe base of the Democrat Party, but they've got to understand other people are going to be listening.
+They're in there trying to shore up their support with the kook fringe base of the Democrat Party, but they've got to understand other people are going to be listening.

-Now, Ron Fournier, the Associated Press, um, he did a story on the effect of the Libby uh uh commutation.
+Now, Ron Fournier, the Associated Press, he did a story on the effect of the Libby commutation.

 He ripped the Bush administration, but he also said this.